albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 .responsive[![Docker Lifecycle](assets/images/Docker Lifecycle.png)]

 [//]: # (Notes)
+[//]: # (Here you can see the whole Docker lifecycle that we just walked through starting from the end.)
+[//]: # (The instructions inside the Dockerfile build the Docker image which gets executed as a Docker container.)
-[//]: # (Here you can see the whole Docker lifecycle.
-For today's topic we will focus on the first two stages, Dockerfiles and builds.)
+[//]: # (For today's topic we will focus on the first two stages, Dockerfiles and images.)

 ---